The Advocate (magazine)

-The Advocate is an American LGBT magazine, printed bi-monthly and available by subscription.
+The Advocate is an American LGBTQ magazine, printed bi-monthly and available by subscription.
 The Advocate brand also includes a website.
-Both magazine and website have an editorial focus on news, politics, opinion, and arts and entertainment of interest to lesbians, gay men, bisexuals and transgender (LGBT) people.
-The magazine, established in 1967, is the oldest and largest LGBT publication in the United States and the only surviving one of its kind that was founded before the 1969 Stonewall riots in Manhattan, an uprising that was a major milestone in the LGBT rights movement.
-On June 9th, 2022 Pride Media was acquired by Equal Entertainment LLC known as equalpride putting the famous magazine back under queer ownership.
+Both magazine and website have an editorial focus on news, politics, opinion, and arts and entertainment of interest to lesbians, gay men, bisexuals, transgender, and queer (LGBTQ) people.
+The magazine, established in 1967, is the oldest and largest LGBTQ publication in the United States and the only surviving one of its kind that was founded before the 1969 Stonewall riots in Manhattan, an uprising that was a major milestone in the LGBTQ rights movement.
+On June 9, 2022, Pride Media was acquired by Equal Entertainment LLC.

 History

 The Advocate was first published as a local newsletter by the activist group Personal Rights in Defense and Education (PRIDE) in Los Angeles.
 The newsletter was inspired by a police raid on a Los Angeles gay bar, the Black Cat Tavern, on January 1, 1967, and the demonstrations against police brutality in the months following that raid.
 Richard Mitch (using the pseudonym "Dick Michaels") and Bill Rau (under the name "Bill Rand") joined PRIDE and, along with Aristide Laurent and artist Sam Winston, transformed the newsletter into a newspaper titled The Los Angeles Advocate.
 The first issue bore a cover date of September 1967, and was sold for 25 cents in gay bars in Los Angeles.
 By early 1968, PRIDE was struggling to stay viable and Mitch and Rau paid the group one dollar for ownership of the paper in February of that year.
 In 1969 the newspaper was renamed The Advocate and distributed nationally.
 By 1974, Mitch and Rau were printing 40,000 copies for each issue.

 The newspaper attracted the attention of David B. Goodstein, an investment banker from San Francisco who bought the publication in 1974.
 Under Goodstein's direction, The Advocate transformed into a bi-weekly national news magazine covering events important to the LGBT community, including the gay rights movement, along with arts and culture.
 Goodstein also worked toward reducing sex-oriented advertisements in favor of more mainstream sponsors.